 Culture settings, among other things, consist of things like date formats and what characters act as decimal point separators.
-They are very important, because the same character may mean different things in different culture.
-For example, while comma character is there in some cultures to make large numbers more readable, it’s a decimal separator in others.
+They are very important, because the same character may mean different things in different cultures.
+For example, while a comma character is there in some cultures to make large numbers more readable, it’s a decimal separator in others.

 All dates and times are stored in UTC

 Coordinated Universal Time (UTC) is a timezone-independent.
-It refers to the time on Greenwich meridian without adjustments for daylight savings.
+It refers to the time on the Greenwich meridian without adjustments for daylight savings.

-Yes, the users will want to see the dates and timestamps in the timezone that they in.
+Yes, the users will want to see the dates and timestamps in the timezone that they are in.
 But it’s only important when they actually see it.
-So all you need to do is just apply the relevant timezone once this data actually reaches the presentation layer (the UI) of your application.
+So all you need to do is apply the relevant timezone once this data actually reaches the presentation layer (the UI) of your application.

 Most of the inbuilt timezone conversion functionality available in most of the programming languages already assumes that the input date was provided in UTC.
 So implementing this will be easy.

 Another added benefit of this is that, when you store all your dates in UTC everywhere in your backend, different parts of your application will not have to do any additional timezone conversion.